Import Pipeline¶

 src/students/students.controller.ts,src/students/students.service.ts

-Duplicate detection is scoped to the target academic year only.
-The same personUuid is valid in multiple years — only same-year duplicates are blocked.
+Classification is scoped to the target academic year only.
+The same personUuid is valid in multiple years — only same-year matches are considered.

 Single-record create¶